esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/03-scrum-intro.md

 exercises: 60
 questions:
 - "What are the 3 key roles in a Scrum team?"
-- "What are the different scrum rituals?"
+- "What are the different Scrum rituals?"
 - "What are the Scrum artifacts?"
 objectives:
 - "Describe the 3 key roles in a Scrum team"
-- "List the different scrum rituals"
+- "List the different Scrum rituals"
 - "List the Scrum artifacts"
 keypoints:
 - "Scrum is a powerfull Agile methodology that can boost teamwork."